Most recently, Samantha Carr finished her third season as part of the Columbia University

 Girls Cross Country

-Coogan certainly knows a thing or two about winning.
-The 1983 Exeter graduate took up track for the first time at Smith College, where she went on to capture two NCAA Division III Championships in the 3,000 meter.
-She later qualified for and ran the 10,000 meters for the United States at the 1992 Summer Olympic Games in Barcelona, Spain.
+Gwyn Coogan has been coaching Cross Country at Phillips Exeter Academy since 2004.
+The 1983 Exeter graduate took up track for the first time at Smith College, where she went on to capture two NCAA Division III Championships in the 3,000 meters.
+She represented the USA on 5 World Cross Country Teams and ran the 10,000 meters for the United States at the 1992 Summer Olympic Games in Barcelona, Spain.

 Send email to Coach Gwyn Coogan.

 Nick Unger makes his head coaching debut this year, after serving as assistant coach under Mark Coogan for three years.
 Coach Unger inherits a dominant program that has won three New England Championships in the past four years, and he hopes to continue this tradition of excellence.
 "Lasse Viren, the 'Flying Finn,' has always been my idol," says Unger, "and I try to instill in my runners a trait he embodied: sisu, which, roughly translated, means courage, fortitude, and love of the woods.
 "By the way, our pre-race cheer is also Finnish, but you'll have to join the team to find out what that means."
 Before coming to Exeter, coach Unger was the head varsity coach of girls cross country for five years at St. Mark's School in Southborough, MA.

 A member of the classics department, coach Unger earned his bachelor's degree at Yale University and his master's at University of California at Berkeley.
 Graduating from Exeter in 1990, he was co-captain of the cross country team under legendary coach Dave Weber.